Pixailz/Kernel-Builder/README.md

 ## TODO
 - add options for the anykernel zip output folder
-- add modified one the anykernel zip name, if -e flag is present
+- add modified to the anykernel zip name, if -e flag is present